-In yesterday's British General Election, Labour succeeded in winning an historic third consecutive term, albeit with a substantially reduced majority in the House of Buy Amoxil Commons.
-In a campaign dominated by the war in Iraq, the economy, and issues of racism and Amoxil online usa immigration, the British public voted in line with recent opinion polls.
+In yesterday's British General Election, Labour succeeded in winning an historic third consecutive term, albeit with a substantially reduced majority in the House of flagyl low priced Commons.
+In a campaign dominated by the war in Iraq, the economy, and issues of racism and buy levitra online without prescription immigration, the British public voted in line with recent opinion polls.

-The Conservative Party appear to have bounced back from their last two disastrous results, and a great performance from the Buy Celebrex Liberal Democrats now sees Britain as a genuine three-party nation.
+The Conservative Party appear to have bounced back from their last two disastrous results, and a great performance from the buy viagra 20 mg without prescription Liberal Democrats now sees Britain as a genuine three-party nation.

 It seems likely that Blair's third term as Prime Minister will not last for much more than a couple of years at best.
 I fully expect him to give up his position to a new leader, most likely Gordon Brown, so that a new face can take Labour through the next election.